About Locust Valley New — In Depth

 Frequently Asked Questions

-To register to vote in Locust Valley, New York, residents can register online through the New York State Board of Elections's website, by mail, or in person at the Nassau County elections office.
+To register to vote in Locust Valley, New York, residents can register online through the New York State Board of Elections website, by mail, or in person at the Nassau County elections office.
 New York requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the New York State Board of Elections's voter lookup tool.
-For local municipal elections in Locust Valley, contact the Nassau County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the New York State Board of Elections voter lookup tool.
+For local county and state elections (Locust Valley is an unincorporated community in Nassau County and does not hold municipal elections), contact the Nassau County Clerk's office for schedules and ballot information.

 The Locust Valley Chamber of Commerce is a hub for the community's thriving local businesses.
 The chamber's website provides a directory of member businesses, ranging from retail stores and restaurants to professional services and non-profit organizations.
 People can use this resource to explore the a range of commercial offerings in Locust Valley.
 The Nassau County Industrial Development Agency also maintains information on economic development initiatives and business incentives in the region.